fennadew/wafs/README.md

 ![Device lab testing](https://github.com/fennadew/wafs/blob/browser_technologies/app/static/images/test2.png "Device lab testing")

-## Changes
-* Used transpiler Babel and Package manager Webpack to transpile JS so it works on older browsers as well.
-* Added alt attributes on the images

-## Future
-* Request the API server side so it can still work without JS.
-* More "pleasurable" focus styles.
-* Minify CSS and JS.
-* Use local storage with API's.
-* Make different pages with links when JS is not working

 ## The SPA (Single Page Application)
 My SPA is called "daily meme's".
 As the name suggests, it is a website that shows 12 new memes every day.
 It's a small website with the list of the meme's of that day and the links to the detail page of every meme.
 The detail page shows the meme and the title of the meme.